ColleagueRiley/OpenGL-Context-Creation/README.md

 HDC dummy_dc = GetDC(dummyWin);
 ```

-Afer that you need to create a dummy pixel format for the dummy window and dummy opengl context.
+After that, you need to create a dummy pixel format for the dummy window and dummy OpenGL context.

 ```c
 u32 pfd_flags = PFD_DRAW_TO_WINDOW | PFD_SUPPORT_OPENGL | PFD_DOUBLEBUFFER;